erikx50/A-Machine-Learning-approach-for-Building-Segmentation-using-laser-data/README.md

 **Task 2**
 Results were achieved by using model ensembles on CT-Unet EfficientNetB4(Building masks), CT-Unet DenseNet201(Building masks) and CT-Unet ResNet50V2(Building masks) with the weight of 0.5, 0.2, 0.3.

+Test time augmentation were used for both tasks.

 ## Task Description:
 Buildings are essential to information regarding population, policy-making, and city management.
 Using computer vision technologies such as classification, object detection, and segmentation has proved helpful in several scenarios, such as urban planning and disaster recovery.
 Segmentation is the most precise method and can give detailed insights into the data as it highlights the area of interest.